spegelius/3DModels/PCCase/README.md

 ![](doc/case2.png)

 The project is quite big one so it takes time and material to build.
 Currently made for ATX and EE-ATX form factor (and one custom Raspberry Pi NAS/Chia mining case which is a separate project using this as base).
+Currently some of the parts require quite large printer, ~300x300mm.
+Some of the parts are split to multiple parts to be able to print with smaller printers but for example motherboard trays are mostly big.

 ## Dimensions
 Dimensions and orientation is shown in following picture.
 Parts specific for certain case size use WxDxH-notation and when certain dimension doesn't matter (for example motherboard back plate doesn't care about depth), the dimension is omitted (WxH motherboard back plate example).